 - Recommend that the student seek professional assistance, at the student's expense.

-- The student under review and/or the student's advisor may attend the information-gathering sessions.
-The information sessions will be recorded or transcribed.
-The method used is at the discretion of the Ad Hoc Committee.
-The student and/or his or her advisor may submit written questions to be answered by persons interviewed by the Ad Hoc Committee, but the procedure regarding their questioning is left to the sole discretion of the Ad Hoc Committee, including whether the questions submitted by the student and/or his or her advisor will be modified and/or posed to the persons interviewed.
-The student also may suggest persons to be interviewed by the Ad Hoc Committee, but the decision to interview such persons is left to the sole discretion of the Ad Hoc Committee.
-The student may speak on his/her behalf and may submit other material.
-The student’s adviser may not speak.
-The materials and/or testimony to be considered and the weight to be given to them are left to the sole discretion of the Ad Hoc Committee.
-The information sessions should not become excessively legalistic and are not conducted as criminal or civil trials.
-The legal rules of evidence, including, but not limited to, those rules regarding relevancy, hearsay, and admissibility are not applicable and the criminal and/or civil standards of due process are not controlling.
-The student and the student's advisor cannot be present when the Ad Hoc Committee meets in executive session.
+The ASAC Subcommittee investigates the allegation by reviewing the student's confidential file and conducting transcribed information gathering sessions.
+The student under review and the student's advisor may attend the information gathering sessions.
+While the student’s advisor may accompany the student to these sessions, the advisor may not participate in the sessions or in any part of the Comportment process (the role of the advisor is limited to consultation with the student they are advising; they may not address the Subcommittee, question witnesses, or speak on behalf of the student they are advising).
+The student may submit written questions to be answered by persons interviewed by the ASAC Subcommittee, but the procedure regarding their questioning is left to the sole discretion of the ASAC Subcommittee, including whether the questions submitted by the student are modified and/or posed to the persons interviewed.
+The student also may suggest persons be interviewed by the ASAC Subcommittee, but the decision to interview such persons is left to the sole discretion of the ASAC Subcommittee.
+The student may speak on their own behalf and may submit other materials for review.
+The materials and/or statements to be considered and the weight to be given to them are left to the sole discretion of the ASAC Subcommittee.
+The student and the student's advisor cannot be present when the ASAC Subcommittee meets in executive session.